Muhammad-Fardeen/PythonChess/README.md

   3. Place the stockfish executable in the same directory as the Python script.
   4. Open the Command Prompt (Windows) or Terminal (macOS/Linux) and navigate to the directory where the Python script is located.
   5. Run the game by executing the following command: python PythonChess.py
   6. Choose the AI difficulty level when prompted (easy, medium, hard, very hard, expert).
-Input anything raandom to select the deafault difficulty level (medium)
+Input anything random to select the default difficulty level (medium)
   7. Play the game!
 Enter your moves in the format "from_square" + "to_square" (e.g., e2e4).

 ## Rules of the Game